jeffbass/imagenode/README.rst

   +--- imagenode.yaml  # copied from one of the imagenode yaml files & edited
   |
   +--- imagenode    # the git-cloned directory for imagenode
-  |    +--- sub directories include docs, imagenode, tests, yaml
+       +--- sub directories include docs, imagenode, tests, yaml
-  |
-  +--- imagezmq     # the git-cloned directory for imagezmq
-       +--- sub directories include docs, imagezmq, tests

 This directory arrangement, including docs, imagenode code, tests, etc. is a common development directory arrangement on GitHub.
-Using git clone from your user home directory (either on a Mac, a RPi or other Linux computer) will put both the **imagenode** and **imagezmq** directories in the right place for testing.
+Using git clone from your user home directory (either on a Mac, a RPi or other Linux computer) will put both the **imagenode** directories in the right place for testing.

 Test 1: Running **imagenode** and **imagezmq** together on a Mac
 -----------------------------------------------------------------